jojomatik/nuxt-3-base/README.md

 - vuetify theming and components
 - storybook setup with multiple modes for theming and i18n

+This project uses [`@jojomatik/nuxt-bundle`](https://github.com/jojomatik/nuxt-bundle) to provide updates to basic configuration and tested dependency updates.

+If you want to opt out of `@jojomatik/nuxt-bundle` you can merge it into your projects config (e.g. `package.json`, `nuxt.config.ts`) and configure it yourself.

 ## Setup

 Make sure to install the dependencies